gbirchmeier/wizards-castle/README.md

 A Ruby port of the classic BASIC game "Wizard's Castle".

-Current version is 0.0.2.
-Needs more testing and also some docs and command-line options.
+Version 1.0 is within striking distance.
+Just some doc stuff, mostly.

 To play, install the `wizards-castle` gem and then run `wizards-castle`.